-Discernment Series Week 5 - Our Primary Vocation
+Discernment Series Part 5 - Our Primary Vocation

 Fr.
 Himes reminds us that we have a deeper calling into which the questions we have been examining come together.
 Fr.
 Himes reminds us that these questions draw us to a deeper calling- to live an authentically human life.